 For the RESTful API, normal HTTP security rules apply.
 The Service Root URL will specify whether SSL is required.
 Client authentication may be required by the server, possibly including the requirement for client certificates.

 TLS/SSL SHOULD be used for all production data exchange.
-The TLS/SSL communications are established prior to any HTTP command/response; so the whole FHIR interaction is protected by the SSL/TLS communications.
+The TLS/SSL communications are established prior to any HTTP command/response, so the whole FHIR interaction is protected by the SSL/TLS communications.
 The security of the endpoints of the TLS/SSL communications must be risk-managed, so as to prevent inappropriate risks (e.g. audit logging of the GET parameters into an unprotected audit log).

-To support browser-based client applications, recommend that servers SHOULD implement cross-origin resource sharing for the REST operations.
+To support browser-based client applications, servers SHOULD implement cross-origin resource sharing for the REST operations.

 The choice of whether to return 403 or 404 depends upon the specific situation and specific local policies, regulations, and laws.
 The decision of which error to use will include consideration of whether disclosure of the existence of relevant records is considered an acceptable disclosure of PI or a prohibited disclosure of PI.
 Note that since a 404 does not leak information, it should be the default choice unless there is a specific reason to return a 403.